mcraiha/spine-unity-docs/Tint-Black.md

 ![](/img/spine-runtimes-guide/spine-unity/skeleton-tint-shader-color-properties.png)

 By setting "_Color" and "_Black" through the Material APIs ([Material](https://docs.unity3d.com/ScriptReference/Material.html), or [MaterialPropertyBlock](https://docs.unity3d.com/ScriptReference/MaterialPropertyBlock.html)) you can control the Renderer's multiply tint and black tint.

 > Note: The alpha channel on the black tint color does nothing.

+If you need to apply it to certain parts instead of the whole skeleton, you can use SkeletonAnimation's CustomSlotMaterials API.

 ## Spine-Animated Per-Slot Black Tinting
-The Spine editor features an optional Tint Black option for slots, allowing you to set the black tint for each slot.
+Spine Editor includes an optional Tint Black feature for slots.
+This feature allows you to set and animate the black tint for each slot.
+If you need to apply black tinting per slot and need to animate them in Spine editor, you can use this solution.
 See: http://esotericsoftware.com/spine-attachments#Tint-black

+The tint black colors is extra data for the rendered skeleton, so it requires extra setup.
-For this to work, your skeleton's setup must have the following setup:
+For this to work, you must have the following:
 1. Enable Tint Black in the SkeletonAnimation's inspector under "Advanced...":
 ![](/img/spine-runtimes-guide/spine-unity/skeletonanimation-inspector-tintblack.png)
 2. Set the Material's shader to `Spine/Skeleton Tint Black`